giacomo-santoni/SC-project/README.md

 To download these files, follow these steps:
 1. Check if you have `gdown`, otherwise install it with `pip install gdown`: it is a package needed to download folders from the web

-2. Download from Google Drive the *data* folder that contains two files: *data1* and *data2*, each provided with a _response.drdf_ and a _sensors.root_.
+2. Download from Google Drive the *data* folder that contains two files: *data1* and *data2*, each provided with a simulated-data file and a true-data one.
 The command you have to run is:
 ```
 gdown --folder https://drive.google.com/drive/folders/1iAL9C_re_lVVf_Go8OUbI6DmOm9di53S -O /path/to/this/repo/folder